AaronAOliver/AaronAOliver.github.io/_pages/research.md

 In one project with the lab of ecologist [Prof. Jon Shurin](https://shurinlab.biosci.ucsd.edu/), I served as the primary bioinformatician and paired gene expression data with life history changes to explain the response of <i>Daphnia</i> crustaceans to rising temperatures and predation stress.
 In an ongoing collaboration with molecular biologist [Prof. Stephen Mayfield](https://algae.ucsd.edu/mayfield/index.html) and his lab, I am leveraging my experience with algae genomics to catalogue how the promoters of <i>Chlamydomonas</i> differ between species.
-I might also play a supportive role, like in one study where I supported research programmer [Dr. Sheila Podell](https://scholar.google.com/citations?user=YorpORcAAAAJ&hl=en) in her discovery of potential [microbial contributions to a sponge's ability to degrade halogenated compounds](/publications/SpongeMicrobes2020).
+I might also play a supportive role, as in one study where I supported research programmer [Dr. Sheila Podell](https://scholar.google.com/citations?user=YorpORcAAAAJ&hl=en) in her discovery of potential [microbial contributions to a sponge's ability to degrade halogenated compounds](/publications/SpongeMicrobes2020).